RabbitMQ nodes communicate with their peers and CLI tools using dedicated TCP connections, optionally protected with TLS.

 In heavily loaded system, inter-node traffic flows can be substantial, approaching or even saturating the bandwidth provided by network links.
 Compression of this traffic helps reduce the load on bandwidth available, up to 96%, depending on the nature of the workload.

-Inter-node traffic compression is available in VMware Tanzu RabbitMQ only, not in the standard FOSS RabbitMQ.
-Learn more about VMware Tanzu RabbitMQ
+Intra-cluster Compression is available in VMware RabbitMQ only, not in the standard FOSS RabbitMQ.
+Learn more about VMware RabbitMQ

-Inter-node traffic compression is enabled out-of-the-box in VMware Tanzu RabbitMQ: if two RabbitMQ nodes form a cluster, they will try to use compression.
+Intra-cluster Compression is enabled out-of-the-box in VMware RabbitMQ: if two RabbitMQ nodes form a cluster, they will try to use compression.

 For the data to be compressed, the following conditions MUST be met: